semojs/awesome-semo/README.md

   * [semo-plugin-repl-doc](https://www.npmjs.com/package/semo-plugin-repl-doc) A REPL command to be able get Javascript doc on REPL
   * [semo-plugin-repl-translate](https://www.npmjs.com/package/semo-plugin-repl-translate) A REPL command to be able to translate words on REPL
   * [semo-plugin-repl-wiki](https://www.npmjs.com/package/semo-plugin-repl-wiki) A REPL command to be able get wikis doc on REPL
+  * [semo-plugin-repl-npm](https://www.npmjs.com/package/semo-plugin-repl-npm) A REPL command to be able get npm package README on REPL

 ### Community plugins
 * Willing it happends